 The Casino was designed by Sir William Chambers as a pleasure house for James Caulfeild, the 1st Earl of Charlemont.
 It is one of the finest 18th century neo-classical buildings in Europe.
 The Casino, meaning “small house”, surprisingly contains 16 finely decorated rooms, endlessly rich in subtlety and design.
 It is a remarkable building – both in terms of structure and history.

 Please check the links for dates and times when these sites are open as some of these sites are only open during the summer season.
 Have you visited any of these sites?
-What ones would you add to the list?
+Which ones would you add to the list?